ilsaul/OWN-Server/OWNPlugin-Remote/README.md

 <plugin>
 ```

-the id of the tag plugin is only a counter, then if u have an other plugin that plugin is 2.
+the id of the tag plugin is only a counter, then if you have an other plugin then u set id = 2.

 You must add this section where ever you want in configuration file for configurate the plugin
 ```